MatulaDesign/chipper/CHIPPER.md

 - #### `enqueue(key: string, update: IUpdater): void`

   This method adds updated data to Chipper's queue (or subscribes to state, if you will).
-  In case of Chipper, `update` is derived from `React.useState()`'s dispatch, but you could throw in here whatever value, if you want to reuse the logic for something else.
+  In case of Chipper, `update` argument that we pass here is derived from `React.useState()`'s dispatch, but you could throw in here whatever value, if you want to reuse the logic for something else.

   ```javascript
   Chipper.enqueue(key, updater);